 Greenbrier County Library

-Since its launch in 2012, WVSOM's Healthy Children's Initiative and Abracadabra television series have served as a springboard for greater visibility of the school and engagement with health issues of importance to West Virginians.
+Since its launch in 2012, the West Virginia School of Osteopathic Medicine’s (WVSOM) Healthy Children's Initiative and Abracadabra television series have served as a springboard for greater visibility of the school and engagement with health issues of importance to West Virginians.

-WVSOM's Healthy Children's Initiative is composed of four elements – television, online activities, live events and publications.
-Thirteen new episodes of Abracadabra achieved strong ratings in their second season, elevating conversations about children's health and nutrition among influential viewers.
+WVSOM's Healthy Children's Initiative is composed of four elements – the television series, online activities, live events and publications.

 "As I travel around the state to meet with government and education leaders, alumni, donors and friends of the school, I find an enhanced awareness of who WVSOM is as an institution and what we stand for in terms of medical education, rural care and patient health.
 This is important to the advancement of our mission," said WVSOM President Michael Adelman, D.O., D.P.M., J.D.
 "Whether it is the compassion and commitment demonstrated by our students in their community service projects, the work of WVSOM's Healthy Children's Initiative to improve health outcomes for a new generation of West Virginians, or the impact our student doctors and graduates are having in their day-to-day care of others, WVSOM stands out as an institution passionate about service."